Achiket123/dost/README.md

 *   **Streamlined Deployment & DevOps:** DOST auto-generates deployment configurations for platforms like Docker and Kubernetes, automating CI/CD pipelines for seamless releases.
 *   **Continuous Learning & Adaptation:** DOST continuously learns from user interactions, emerging technologies, and codebase analysis, adapting its strategies for optimal performance and effectiveness.

+## Agent Capabilities

+*   **Analysis Agent:** Performs in-depth task analysis and validation.
+It identifies potential issues, clarifies requirements, and ensures the feasibility of proposed solutions.
+It excels at:
+    *   Interpreting error logs and stack traces.
+    *   Assessing project structure and identifying potential areas of improvement.
+    *   Detecting dependency conflicts and suggesting resolutions.
+    *   Identifying performance bottlenecks and recommending optimization strategies.
+    *   Recognizing security vulnerabilities and proposing remediation measures.
+*   **Coder Agent:** Implements code based on specifications.
+It generates clean, efficient, and well-documented code, adhering to best practices and project standards.
+It is skilled at:
+    *   Writing new code from scratch based on detailed requirements.
+    *   Modifying existing code to fix bugs or add new features.
+    *   Refactoring code to improve readability, maintainability, and performance.
+    *   Generating unit tests and integration tests to ensure code quality.
+    *   Creating documentation to explain code functionality and usage.

 ## :brain: Intelligent Inference Engine

 *   **Project Context Detection:** Automatically detects project context from minimal signals (e.g., file types, package dependencies).